jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_calculator_tests
 *********************************************************************************

-Since everything is green, I can have some fun and write the program that makes the tests in ``test_calculator.py`` pass without looking at them
+Since everything is green, I can have some fun and write the program that makes the tests pass without looking at them

 .. _test_calculator_red: